wildcardjoker/PlayersGuide/Part3/level41/navigatingOperandCity/README.md

 - **Answer this question**: Does an indexer provide many benefits over just referring to the `Row` and `Column` properties in this case?
 Explain your reasoning.

 Answer: An indexer does not provide any benefits in this case, and actually makes the code harder to read.
 However, indexers could come in handy when you have a class with multiple properties where you commonly refer to the same properties.

+# Converting Directions to Offsets

+Operanders often use both the `Direction` and the `BlockOffset` in casual communication: "go north" or "go two blocks west and one block south".
+However, it would be convenient to convert a direction to a `BlockOffset`.
+For example, the direction `North` could become an offset of `(-1, 0)`.
+Operanders offer you their final medallion, the Medallion of Conversions, if you can add a custom conversion in `BlockOffset` that converts a `Direction` to a `BlockOffset`.

+## Objectives

+- Add a custom conversion to `BlockOffset` that converts from `Direction` to `BlockOffset`.
+- **Answer this question**: This challenge didn't call out whether to make the conversion explicit or implicit.
+Which did you choose, and why?

+Answer: I used an implicit cast because it makes the code cleaner and there's no data loss, which would imply that an explicit cast should be used.